1963’s Hud anticipated the cultural upheaval of the 1960s.

 “Little by little, the look of the country changes because of the men we admire.”

-If you watched Hud on TCM Tuesday night and caught Alicia Malone’s commentary before the film, Alicia inaccurately states that Patricia Neal’s daughter, Olivia, tragically died from the measles before Pat was offered the role of Alma Brown in Hud.
+In her January 2020 introduction to Hud on Turner Classic Movies, Alicia Malone states that Patricia Neal’s daughter, Olivia, tragically died from the measles before Pat was offered the role of Alma Brown in Hud.

-Alicia is wrong.
-Her error highlights the importance of researching multiple sources and fact checking, especially when you’re lucky enough to present on national television.
+The reiteration of the incorrect timeline by creators today highlights the importance of researching multiple sources and fact checking, especially if you’re lucky enough to present on national television, or create a film for worldwide distribution.

 The correct timeline: Hud was filmed May-August of 1962.
-Olivia’s unexpected and tragic passing did not occur until November 17, 1962.
+Olivia’s tragic passing did not occur until November 17, 1962.

 Take a look at the newspaper article from Vernal, Texas above.
 It’s about the commencement of Hud filming, and dated May 17, 1962.